-ConstructionSkills is the Sector Skills Council for the construction industry.
-It is UK-wide and represents the whole industry from professional consultancies to major contractors and SMEs.
-Established as a Sector Skills Council in 2003, ConstructionSkills is working to deliver a safe, professional and fully qualified construction workforce.
+ConstructionSkills is the Sector Skills Council for the industry from professional consultancies to major contractors and SMEs.

-ConstructionSkills is a partnership between CIC, CITB NI and CITB -ConstructionSkills.
+Established as a Sector Skills Council in 2003, ConstructionSkills is a partnership between CIC, CITB-ConstructionSkills NI and CITB-ConstructionSkills.
 All three partners are committed to working together to deliver industry-led skills and training solutions through the Sector Skills Agreement for construction.
 We work to negotiate the best partnership and funding deals for the construction industry to help raise standards and we develop the skills products and services employers need.